 As is the case with any Big Data provider, sample size and penetration rate for a given analysis depend on the specific parameters used in the study.
 The reason is that some data are useful for certain analyses, but are not useful for others.
 For example, a device may deliver high-quality, clean location data for one study, but messy, unusable location data – or no data at all – for another.
 Efficiently identifying the data that are “useful” for a particular analysis is a critical component of the data science value that differentiates StreetLight Data.
 Because penetration rates vary, sample sizes are automatically provided for almost all StreetLight InSight analyses.
 This allows users to calculate penetration rates and to better evaluate the representativeness of the sample.
 Sample size values also are useful to clients who wish to normalize StreetLight InSight results through additional statistical analysis.

-For LBS analyses, sample size is currently provided as the number of unique devices and/or number of trips for LBS analyses, depending on the type of analysis.
+For the LBS trips-based analyses, such as Zone Activity and O-D, sample size is currently provided as the number of unique devices and the number of trips.
 These values should be thought of as most similar to “person trips.”
-Including both the number of devices and trips for all LBS analyses is in our product roadmap.
-Sample size is provided as number of trips for navigation-GPS analyses.
+For LBS points-based analyses, Visitor Home and Work analyses, we only give device sample size because the Metric does not analyze trips, but rather pings.
+These should be thought of as "person visits."
+(Learn more about Visitor Home and Work Methodology.)
+For Navigation-GPS analyses, sample size is provided as the number of trips analyzed.
 These should be thought of as “vehicle trips.”

 In general, though not always, the trip sample size for LBS data will be lower than the device (person) sample size.
 The reason is that not all devices in StreetLight’s database capture every single trip perfectly.
 To illustrate, consider this hypothetical example:

 - 8:00AM: Device creates location data at expected home location

 - 2:00PM: Device creates location data at sports arena